-Buying a right crash pad depends upon individual needs and the climbing style you intend to do.
+Buying the right crash pad depends upon individual needs and the climbing style you intend to do.
 Research all the options well-in-advance and make a well-informed purchase.

 For such a crucial piece of equipment on which your safety depends, don’t compromise on quality no matter what.
 There is no harm in shedding out a few more bucks for quality.

 Last update on 2020-12-02 / Affiliate links / Images from Amazon Product Advertising API